amhndu/Pandemonium/README.md

 Pandemonium is an action platformer game made for a 72-hour game jam in IIIT Jabalpur.
 This was the winning entry for the theme *Steampunk*
-Clear waves of Steampunk enemies trying to kill with your crowbar and crossbow!
+Clear waves of Steampunk enemies out for your blood with your crowbar and crossbow!

 Keybindings: W A S D for movement, J to hit, K to switch weapon.